windixxie/node-db-challenge/README.md

 1. What do we need in order to have a _many to many_ relationship between two tables.

-  A "joining" table that lists links of the primary key from one table to the primary key of a another.
+  A "joining" table that lists links of the primary key from one table to the primary key of a another.(And brain power)

 ## Project Set Up